gXLg/enchanting/README.md

 # enchanting
-Calculator for the best enchanting order for minecraft
+Calculator for the best enchanting order in minecraft